It’s time to make winter chutney!

 - If you can’t find all the ingredients listed above, it’s fine to experiment with other similar substitutes.

-- Homemade chutney makes a great edible Christmas gift.
-You could also make jars of pickled red cabbage and muhammara to give as gifts, too.
+- Homemade chutney makes a great addition to your Christmas table.
+You could also make jars of pickled red cabbage and muhammara to join your chutney.

 - This is a spicy chutney recipe.
 Don’t be too horrified by the amount of chillies in the list of ingredients above.
 As the chutney matures, the heat of the chilli reduces considerably.
 Feel free to add more or reduce the number accordingly.